system205/PMLDL_Assignment1/Assignment.md

         └── visualize.py
 ```

 In the top `README.md` file put your name, email and group number.
-Additionaly, put basic commands how to use your repository.
+Additionally, put basic commands how to use your repository.
 How to transform data, train model and make a predictions.

 In the `reports` directory create at least two report about your work.
 In the **first report**, describe your path in solution creation process.
 List any architectures, ideas, problems and data that leads to your final solution.
 In the **second report**, describe your final solution.